 Authentication

-Every endpoint requires an API key sent in the x-api-key header.
+Every endpoint requires your secret key in the x-api-key header.

 Getting a key

-Each key is bound to a usage plan with per-second and per-day rate limits — defaults are generous for development and tunable for production traffic.
+Each key is bound to a usage plan with per-second and per-day rate limits — defaults are generous for development; contact api@kinetk.ai for higher production limits.

 Failure modes